-The Risk Maturity Model outlines seven attributes, or components of a successful enterprise risk management program, which breaks into 25 competency drivers.
+The Risk Maturity Model outlines seven attributes, or components of a successful enterprise risk management program, which breaks into 25 success factors.
 During the RMM assessment, organizations score how well they embody each of the drivers using three dimensions:

 (1) Effectiveness – Measures the frequency and effectiveness of key risk management activities (i.e. Are assessments ad-hoc or completed annually?
 Are high risks reviewed at least quarterly?)

-(2) Proactivity – Measures forward looking risk management versus reactive when events occur (i.e. Is risk management part of employee training?
+(2) Proactivity – Measures forward-looking risk management versus reactive after events occur (i.e. Is risk management part of employee training?
 Are emerging risks regularly considered?)

 (3) Coverage – Measures the breadth and depth of risk management within the organization (i.e. Does responsibility span across all departments and all vertical levels of the organization?)